Foreign relations of India: Southeast

-India supported Vietnam's independence from France, opposed US involvement in the Vietnam War and supported unification of Vietnam.
+India supported Vietnam's independence from France, opposed US involvement in the Vietnam War and supported the unification of Vietnam.
 India established official diplomatic relations in 1972 and maintained friendly relations, especially in the wake of Vietnam's hostile relations with the People's Republic of China, which had become India's strategic rival.

 India granted the "Most favoured nation" status to Vietnam in 1975 and both nations signed a bilateral trade agreement in 1978 and the Bilateral Investment Promotion and Protection Agreement (BIPPA) on 8 March 1997.
 In 2007, a fresh joint declaration was issued during the state visit of the Prime Minister of Vietnam Nguyen Tan Dung.
 Bilateral trade has increased rapidly since the liberalisation of the economies of both Vietnam and India.
-India is the 13th-largest exporter to Vietnam, with exports have grown steadily from US$11.5 million in 1985–86 to US$395.68 million by 2003.
+India is the 13th-largest exporter to Vietnam, with exports having grown steadily from US$11.5 million in 1985–86 to US$395.68 million by 2003.
 Vietnam's exports to India rose to US$180 million, including agricultural products, handicrafts, textiles, electronics and other goods.
 Between 2001 and 2006, the volume of bilateral trade expanded at 20–30% per annum to reach $1 billion by 2006.
 Continuing the rapid pace of growth, bilateral trade is expected to rise to $2 billion by 2008, two years ahead of the official target.
-India and Vietnam have also expanded co-operation in information technology, education and collaboration of the respective national space programmes.
+India and Vietnam have also expanded cooperation in information technology, education and collaboration of the respective national space programmes.
 Direct air links and lax visa regulations have been established to bolster tourism.

 India and Vietnam are members of the Mekong–Ganga Cooperation, created to develop to enhance close ties between India and nations of Southeast Asia.
 Vietnam has supported India's bid to become a permanent member of the United Nations Security Council and join the Indo-Pacific Economic Cooperation (APEC).
 In the 2003 joint declaration, India and Vietnam envisaged creating an "Arc of Advantage and Prosperity" in Southeast Asia; to this end, Vietnam has backed a more important relationship and role between India and the Association of Southeast Asian Nations (ASEAN) and its negotiation of an Indo–ASEAN free trade agreement.
-India and Vietnam have also built strategic partnerships, including extensive co-operation on developing nuclear power, enhancing regional security and fighting terrorism, transnational crime and drug trafficking.
+India and Vietnam have also built strategic partnerships, including extensive cooperation in developing nuclear power, enhancing regional security and fighting terrorism, transnational crime and drug trafficking.